clancytime/nr-common/README.md

 ## Helm
 This is a subchart to more easily add required details for a java application.
 Adds templates and basic new relic config file.

 Automatically will add a new relic config file as a configmap with app name set to global.name value of helm chart using this subchart.
-For templates, see usage in [integ-pbs2](https://ghe.coxautoinc.com/XTime/integ-pbs2/tree/7.62.0-DEVELOP/src/helm/templates) repo.

 Documentation of subcharts and overriding values: https://github.com/helm/helm/blob/master/docs/chart_template_guide/subcharts_and_globals.md